isa-Lai/blog/source/_posts/welcome-to-this-page.md

 ## Isa Blog

 This blog is for archive my personal note.
-Check [https://isa-lai.com] for more info about me
+Check [Isa Protfolio](isa-lai.com) for more info about me

 <!-- more -->